tnthreat33/phase-3-sinatra-react-project/README.md

 The app includes the following routes:

-    -GET /teams -This route returns a list of all teams, including each team's record and games.
+    -GET /teams -This route returns a list of all teams, including each team's  games.

     -PUT/games/:id -This route allows users to update information about a specific game.